 When the prox card is held at a certain distance from the Bluetooth access control card reader, the RF signal absorbs by a small coil inside the card, which contains a unique identification code.
 Once powered, the card will then transmits the code to the reader.
 The proximity reader usually produces a beep or other sound to indicate the card has been read.
 The whole process is completing in seconds with an NFC access control system.

 Magnetic stripe cards, sometimes called swipe cards or magstripe, use a magnetic stripe at the back of the card key access control to encode data.
 This magnetic layer is capable of storing data by altering the tiny magnetic particles.
-The magnetic stripe reader’s head reads the data when you swipe the card through it and enables access.
+The magnetic stripe reader’s head reads the data when you swipe the card through it and enables access control credentials.
 Swipe cards are a convenient and affordable solution to control access.
 Magnetic stripe cards are also commonly used in credit cards, identity cards, and transportation tickets.

 Smart cards are the most advanced “contactless” cards on the market today.
 They function like proximity cards to RFID access control but can store information to read and write data to the card.
 A smart access card can provide identification, authentication, and store information on the card because of the microchip and memory embedded within the smart card.
 That makes them significantly more helpful than magnetic stripe or proximity (prox) access cards.
 Because they carry more data than any other access card, they also tend to be more expensive.

-ACCESS CONTROL KEY FOB DOOR ENTRY SYSTEMS
+KEY FOB DOOR ENTRY SYSTEMS: